PRECIOUS-Gold rises as euro reclaims ground ahead of ECB

 By Jan Harvey

-LONDON, Oct 20 (Reuters) - Gold rose on Tuesday as solid lending data helped the euro rebound against the dollar ahead of a European Central Bank meeting this week, which is expected to clarify the outlook for monetary policy.
+LONDON, Oct 20 (Reuters) - Gold prices firmed on Tuesday as solid lending data helped the euro rebound against the dollar ahead of a European Central Bank meeting this week, which is expected to clarify the outlook for monetary policy.

-The metal was also underpinned by expectations that the Federal Reserve will push the first U.S. interest rate rise in nearly a decade back to next year.
-An increase would raise the opportunity cost of holding non-yielding gold.
+The metal remained rangebound, however, on uncertainty over the timing of the first rise in U.S. interest rates in nearly a decade.
+A hike would weigh on gold, as it would raise the opportunity cost of holding non-yielding bullion.

-Gold touched a 3-1/2 month high last week on bets the Federal Reserve would not raise U.S. rates amid concerns about the global economy.
+Gold touched a 3-1/2-month high last week on bets the Federal Reserve would not raise U.S. rates amid concerns about the global economy.
+But the rally lost steam as gold failed to break past the key $1,200 level.

-“The precious metal is moving higher as expectations are that the Fed will not move the interest rate higher this year,” Naeem Aslam, chief market analyst at Ava Trade, said.
+“What’s changed between July and today is that a Fed hike for 2015 has now been written off,” ING analyst Hamza Khan said.
+“What’s preventing us from moving much above or below $1,170 is that we still don’t know whether the rate hike is going to be in early 2016 or late 2016, or how big it’s going to be.”

+“Until we find out, it’s going to be difficult to see a sustained sell-off or a sustained rally in gold.”

 The euro was also lifted by remarks from ECB Governing Council member Christian Noyer late on Monday that no adjustment was needed in the bank’s quantitative easing programme.
 The ECB started buying 60 billion euros ($68 billion) of assets a month in March to stave off deflation.

-The ECB governing council meets to discuss policy on Thursday in Malta.
-Markets expect a dovish message from the bank, highlighting a willingness to act to boost inflation, but few if any concrete adjustments to its asset purchase programme.

-Investor appetite for gold showed signs of sharpening on Monday, as the world’s largest gold-backed exchange-traded fund, New York-listed SPDR Gold Shares, reported a 3.6-tonne rise in its holdings.
+Investor appetite for gold showed signs of building on Monday, as the world’s largest gold-backed exchange-traded fund, New York-listed SPDR Gold Shares, reported a 3.6-tonne rise in its holdings.

-“What’s changed between July and today is that a Fed hike for 2015 has now been written off,” ING analyst Hamza Khan said.

 Switzerland’s gold exports to China and Hong Kong combined last month hit their highest in more than a year and a half, data from the Swiss customs bureau showed, though exports to India fell by two-thirds.